ostinelli/syn/OPTIONS.md

 its metadata to `[{color, "blue"}, {weight, 1.0}]`.

 These requests will be delivered to the authority node which will treat them sequentially.
-Therefore, the first incoming request (for eg. the one to set size) will be overwritten shortly after by the second incoming request (to set the weight), thus resulting in the loss of the `{size, 100}` tuple in the process' metadata.
+Therefore, the first incoming request (for eg. the one that sets the size) will be overwritten shortly after by the second incoming request (the one that sets the weight), thus resulting in the loss of the `{size, 100}` tuple in the process' metadata.
 The end result will be that process A' metadata will be propagated to the whole cluster as `[{color, "blue"}, {weight, 1.0}]`.